 Seniors typically encounter two types of entrance fees:

+Whether rebatable or not, entrance fees are based on apartment size, location, view and other residence-specific amenities.
 Incoming residents generally pay entrance and monthly fees through a combination of savings, income from investments and pension or retirement plans, and proceeds from the sale of a home.
-Residents do not pay property taxes on their community apartments, and they also qualify for sizable tax breaks on portions of their entrance and monthly fees in retirement communities that provide health care services.
+Residents generally don’t pay property taxes on their community apartments, and they also qualify for sizable tax breaks on portions of their entrance and monthly fees in retirement communities that provide health care services.

 The Complete Guide to the Costs of Senior Living